“It lets us travel the way a child travels…round and around, and back home again, to a place where we know we are loved.”

 I remember playing with the yellow plastic boxes, and my father saying, “Don’t put your paws all over the slides.”
 I used to hold the squares up to the bedroom window to see tiny pictures of monkeys and babies.
 They weren’t that exciting, but in those days telly didn’t start until 3 o’clock.

 Zambia was mine.
 My younger sisters were born in Limerick, but I was born in the town of Mansa, Luapula Province, Zambia, Africa, The World, The Universe.
-I had no memories of the place, and no real curiosity about it, but it was exotic and scary in a lions-and-tigers kind of way, and at eight you’ll use whatever might make you special.
+I had no memories of the place, and no real curiosity about it, but it was a thrilling claim, in a lions-and-tigers kind of way, and at eight you’ll use whatever might make you special.
 I liked to tell people I was born in Africa, in that hair-twirling way of small girls who want your attention.

 Esther’s baby, Danielle, was born a month before me.
 She was Town Mouse and I was Bush Mouse.
 I was the first white baby born in the Mansa clinic, 18 months after they arrived, and my mother didn’t see a doctor until late in her labour, when we were both troubled.
-Afterwards, she washed in a pitch-dark bathroom and then discovered next morning that it was thick with flies and filthy; it made her sick.
-She remembers the local women laughing at her mottled, funny-looking baby, but says she didn’t mind.
+Afterwards, she washed in a pitch-dark bathroom and then discovered next morning that it was thick with flies and filthy; she became infected and very sick.
+She remembers the other mothers laughing at her mottled, red-faced baby, but says she didn’t mind.

 We didn’t have many photos from Zambia in our house in Limerick—a few square, white-bordered prints of leopards, my christening, and the gleaming young men on the football team at St. Clement’s Secondary School, where my father taught.
 But there were dozens and dozens of photos of my younger sisters, born six and nine years later, and I decided—with more logic than bitterness—that this was because they were so clearly cute, while I had brown hair and glasses.